melezhik/swat/README2.md

     HELLO matches
     regexp: \d\d\d\d-\d\d-\d\d matches

+Every expession is just a line of text to represent what is expected to get in response.
-Note, that swat does not care when more than one lines of response matches to a single expression from check list.
+Note, that swat does not care about how many times a given expression is matched by response, for test will pass it should match at least one time.
-It just ok if only one line from respose matches check list experssion.

 However it is possible to accumulate all matching lines for further processing, see the ["captures"](#captures) section.

 Another important thing about check lists is that internally they are represented as Test::More asserts:

 # Swat to Test::Harness compilation

-Swat parses swat stories and creates a Test::Harness files to be executed recursively by the prove.
+Swat parses swat stories and then creates a Test::Harness files to be executed recursively by the prove.

-Let we have 3 swat stories:
+Let's have 3 swat stories:

     user/get.txt # GET /user
     user/post.txt # POST /user
     users/list/get.txt # GET /users/list

-As the result of compilation there are 3 Test::Harness test files here:
+Then swat _compiles_ them into Test::Harness stuff, as the result of compilation we have 3 Test::Harness files here:

     user/get.t
     user/post.t
     users/get.txt

-The swat check list for every swat story is converted into the list of the Test::More asserts:
+With check lists converted into the list of the Test::More asserts:

     # cat user/get.txt